s-abdullah/FirstGAN/README.md

 ![alt text][mnist_final]

 ### Run on Alphabet data
-The purpose of this little project was to run on a custom alphabet dataset that I coillected for a project years ago, this is the result of training on it.
+The purpose of this little project was to run on a custom alphabet dataset that I collected for a project years ago, this is the result of training on it.

 #### Generated Output before Learning
 ![alt text][alpha_init]